 As a registered charity, the Arundel and Brighton Diocesan Trust can claim Gift Aid on donations we receive where the donor is a tax payer and chooses to Gift Aid their contribution.
 Claims to HM Revenues and Customs (HMRC) are co-ordinated by our Finance Team using online software called GiftWise.
 Gift Aid organisers in every parish volunteer their time to manage online submissions and to ensure that our supporters receive an annual letter of thanks and acknowledgement of their donations.

-The Gift Aid Handbook, GiftWise User Guide and our November 2020 Gift Aid and Fundraising Webinar can be accessed here:
+The Gift Aid Handbook, GiftWise User Guide and our Gift Aid and Fundraising Webinar slides can be accessed here:

 Why do we claim Gift Aid on the Christmas and Easter Collections when the proceeds are given to clergy?